-\Fashion Design is a limited enrollment program.
-Contact the Admissions Office for details.
+^{}Fashion Design is a limited enrollment program.
+See Limited Enrollment Programs section of this Bulletin for details.

-&lt;sup>1Students may elect ENG 100, ENG 101 or ENG 102, depending on their test scores and advice of a student development faculty member.

-ART 105 is recommended.
+1Students may elect ENG 100, ENG 101 or ENG 102, depending on their test scores and advice of a student development faculty member.
+2ART 105 is recommended.

-Fashion Merchandising\
+Fashion Merchandising

-Fashion Merchandising is a two-year career program leading to an associate in applied science degree.
+Fashion Merchandising is a two-year program leading to an associate in applied science degree.

 The fashion merchandising curriculum provides all the phases of fashion merchandising, not only in business aspects, but also in aesthetic and creative sides of fashion, such as window display, fashion basics and textile.
 Students will study fashion history and trends as well as their influence on our lives.
-In addition they will survey the development of style leading up to contemporary design.
+In addition, they will survey the development of style leading up to contemporary design.
 Students will also take courses in English composition, data processing, sociology and introductory psychology.